 For companies operating on a global scale, it should be noted that New Zealand is the first country in the world to wake up – two hours ahead of Sydney and four ahead of Perth – catering perfectly to the night hours in the Northern Hemisphere.
 For example, 8pm in London is 8am in Wellington.

-Further, due to more flexible working arrangements and lower after-hours costs, contact centres in New Zealand operate 24×7 at around twice the rate of centres in Australia.
+Further, due to more flexible working arrangements and lower after-hours costs, NZ contact centres operate 24×7 at around twice the rate of centres in Australia.

 Favourable labour and tax environment

 The labour market in New Zealand is more deregulated, flexible and less unionised than Australia.
 It ranks in the top 10 countries in the world for efficiency.
 Sick leave is 5 days a year versus 10 in Australia, while the top personal tax rate is 33% for incomes over NZ$70K.
 Corporate tax is also lower than Australia at 28%, and capital gains tax is limited.